 As the operator, the Company will receive an operator fee of 10% on all amounts payable to third parties where the contracted amounts are equal to or less than US\$200,000, and 5% on all amounts payable to third parties where the contracted amounts exceed US\$200,000.
-The operator fee receivable from Freeport is offset against office, general, and administrative expense.
+The operator fee receivable from Freeport is disclosed as other income in the statements of operations and comprehensive loss.
+As at May 31, 2025, the Company had a cash balance of \$845,860 received from Freeport in advance to be offset against future exploration expenditures on the Bellas Gate project.

-As at February 28, 2025, Freeport has maintained their exploration commitments under the EIA.
+As at May 31, 2025, Freeport has maintained their exploration commitments under the EIA.